SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 procrastination_data$ExpYears <- round(procrastination_data$ExpYears,digits=1)
 ```

 * There are zeros in the occupation data.
-We are replacing zeros with NA.
-And also there are blanks in the Income data.
-We are replacing them with zero.
+We are replacing zeros with NA and there are blanks in the Income data, which we are replacing with zeroes.

 ```r